gjtorikian/panino-docs/syntax.md

 # Syntax

 This document describes the various syntax rules for code files, as well as Markdown files.
 Note that some of these options can be overwritten with the `-p` argument, and are noted as such.
+Check out the `parseOptions.json` file for how these are being set.

 ## Comments